repos-cl/CS-210-Functional-programming/README.md

 ## Exercise (Recitation Session) Schedule

-Exercises (aka recitation sessions) take place on Wednesdays from 13:15 to 15:00.
+Exercises (aka recitation sessions) take place on Wednesdays from 13:15 to 15:00 in CO1, CO015, CO016, CO017, DIA004 and DIA005.
+Please go to the room that you registered to on Doodle.
+If you have forgotten which room you chose, please ask a TA on Discord (we cannot publish the whole list for privacy reasons).

 | Title                                          | Handout Released | Session (Wednesdays 13:15 to 15:00) | Solution Released |
 | :--                                            | :--              | :--                     | :--              |